 The IPEC looked at children's toys in Luen Fat Metal and Plastic Manufactory Limited v Jacobs & Turner Limited t/a Trespass EWHC 11.
 Prepare for a fun time!

-The Claimant allege infringement based on various uses on the defendant's products.
+The Claimant alleged infringement based on various uses on the defendant's products.

 There were three main issues:

-Were the FUNTIME marks sufficiently distinctive to be valid?
+were the trade marks sufficiently distinctive to be valid?